 5. Burlington, Vermont

-You'll find no shortage of granola, Birkenstocks and Bernie Sanders bumper stickers in this hippie locale, but there's also way more sophistication than you might expect.
+You'll find no shortage of granola, Birkenstocks and Bernie Sanders bumper stickers in this hippie locale, but there's also way more sophistication than you might expect in Burlington.
 For example, you can hike along the Robert Frost Trail, marked with excerpts of his poems, or enjoy a locally sourced meal at foodie hot spot Hen of the Wood.
 Oh, and it's the home of Ben & Jerry's ice cream.

 Thomas Vela/Getty Images